|

 coming change in trend.
 This is true because, although prices were still

 increasing, they are doing so at a decreasing rate.
+The reverse

 would be true during a declining market.
 For example, think of a race